nogibjj/Meron_Gedrago_mini_Week9/README.md

 # Meron_Gedrago_Individual_project1

 Welcome to the first individual project for Data Engineering!
+Please also find a demo of this repository [here](https://youtu.be/1sLnrnrgGYg).

 ## Structure for this project